 Founded in 1958, the University of Oulu is one of the largest higher education institutions in Finland.
-An international science university with a focus on innovation, it is home to 16,000 students and around 3,000 members of staff.
+An international science university with a focus on innovation, it is home to 16,000 students and about 3,000 members of staff.

 The university cites its research strengths in the four key areas of information technology, biosciences and health, the environment, and cultural identity.

-Internationally, the university has approximately 50 bilateral agreements in place with partner universities around the world.
+Internationally, the university has about 50 bilateral agreements in place with partner universities around the world.
 It also participates in Erasmus programmes for European students, FIRST schemes for Russian students, and International-to-International ISEP for students from the United States, South America and Asia.

 Oulu is the most populous city in northern Finland and the fifth most populous in the country, whose residents are renowned for large-scale adoption of new and cutting-edge technologies